 Step 5: Press on the hearing aids displayed.
 The pairing option will pop-up for both the hearing aids.
 Press on ‘Pair’ for both the hearing aids and YOU ARE DONE!

 Can I control the hearing aids’ volume or settings through my iPhone?

 Yes, You could increase or decrease the volume or change programs by going to Settings on iPhone.
 Settings>> General>> Accessibility>>MFI devices

-Easier option would be using an App to control your hearing aids.
-The name of the app is MyControl App.
-You could download the app from App store and the app provides easy access to the settings of your hearing aids.
+An easier option would be using an App to control your hearing aids.
+The name of the app is the MyControl App.
+You could download the app from the App Store and the app provides easy access to the settings of your hearing aids.

 Which iOS devices are compatible with Made for iPhone hearing aids?

 iPhone 5 or later

 iPad Pro (all models)

 iPod touch(5th generation) or later

 What happens if I receive calls once the hearing aids are paired to my iPhone?
 What do I need to do if someone else wants to talk from my phone?